VesnaSUG/FOAM-Recipes/foam-tutorial.md

 git submodule update --init --recursive --rebase --force
 ```

-The FOAM build depends on a few npm packages.
+The FOAM build depends on a few generic npm packages.
 Install them with:

 ```
 #cd into the foam3 sub-module directory